 I wasn’t sure if I’d opt to install my ham radio equipment in my GTI.
 I love its clean lines.
 However, the completion of the power distribution network in the trunk as well as my status as a tech-addict compelled me to move my existing equipment from my Mk6 to my GTI.
 My primary radio is an Icom ID-5100A D-STAR radio, which features dual receivers.
 The display is HUGE and very difficult to place in a tightly organized interior.
 I opted to mount mine to the center dash opening.
 I’d prefer a higher position for better visibility when driving, but I really don’t look at the display when I drive.
 The location is sufficient for when the car is parked.

-I’m using a Comet SS-460SB antenna, which is ~18 inches tall and yields decent results.
-Although I stick with small antennas for aesthetic reasons, I knew I wanted to use an NMO mount so I could mount larger antennas when desired.
+I use a Comet SS-460SB antenna, which is ~18 inches tall and yields decent results.
+Although I stick with small antennas for aesthetic reasons, I use an NMO mount so I can mount larger antennas when desired.
 I didn’t want to drill any new holes in the roof or use a lip mount on my hatchback.
-My goal was to maintain as much of the GTI’s good looks as I could.
+My goal was to preserve as much of the GTI’s good looks as I could.
 I chose a Breedlove NMO mount and installed it in the existing “sharkfin” hole.
 Click here to see how I did it.
 It’s not as slick as the factory sharkfin, but it’s not too obnoxious, either.
 I’ve lost my CarNet and Sirius capabilities, but I never used the services, anyway.
-The Breedlove mount allows me to easily mount a 1/2-wave antenna or even my giant Comet SBB-7 6/8-wave antenna.
-But I’d really have to be on a mission for superior signal strength before I’d choose to draw that kind of attention to the car.
+The Breedlove mount allows me to easily mount a variety of antennas.

 I use an APO3 to feed the panel so long as its input voltage is above 13V, basically any time the car is running or for about 30 minutes after shutdown.
 Once the battery voltage falls below a preset threshold (I can set it for 13.05, 12.7, 12.1, or 11.8 volts) for a preset time (0, 5, 10, or 20 minutes), the 120A main relay loses its trigger until the car is restarted and has run for a few seconds.
 The APO3 assures good battery health and no surprises as a result of a dead battery (been there, done that).
 Most newer radios are sensitive to input power variances.
 My ID-5100A is no exception.
 I don’t operate for extended periods while parked.
 However, I don’t like to see my radio flash off/on as the battery voltage dips during engine start-ups.
 I solved this by using a “Super Booster,” by N8XJK.
 It maintains input voltage at 13.8V regardless of actual battery voltage.
 I would have loved having an 80-amp version to regulate the entire panel, but I don’t have room for one.
 This area is PACKED!